128technology/docs/docs/config_wan_assurance.md

 For detailed information about Mist WAN Assurance, please refer to the [Mist WAN Assurance documentation](https://www.juniper.net/us/en/products/cloud-services/wan-assurance.html).

-1. Create an account on the [MIST portal](https://integration.mistsys.com/).
+1. Create an account on the [Mist portal](https://integration.mistsys.com/).

 2. Create an organization for the authority.